Do you know the benefits of steam-cooked food? I have listed them down in a nut-shell:

 Made from gram flour, semolina and yogurt as the main ingredients, dhokla provides proteins, fats, minerals, vitamins, and dietary fiber.

 Puttu is made from rice flour and grated coconut.
 It is a good source of proteins, carbohydrates, dietary fiber, fats, and minerals.

-Made of colocasia leaves, rice, lentils, and coconut as main ingredients, Pathrode is rich in proteins, minerals, vitamins, carbohydrates, and dietary fiber.
+Made of colocasia leaves, rice, lentils, and coconut as the main ingredients, Pathrode is rich in proteins, minerals, vitamins, carbohydrates, and dietary fiber.

-Steamed food is immensely healthy, moist and tender.
+Steamed food is immensely healthy, moist, and tender.
 It is light on the stomach and can be prepared easily.
 Indian cuisine has a vast variety of steamed food.
 Do try them and you won’t regret it, as they are not only healthy but are also appetizing!

 What do you like about steam-cooked food?
 Do share in the comments.